A Quest in Search of Rare & Threatened Wildlife in the World's Oldest Rain Forests

 long beaches and

 coastal mangroves are protected habitat for endangered green sea turtles pushed to the brink of extinction by trawling, coastal development and consumption.
 The island is the site of the first sea turtle hatchery in Malaysia, established in 1966.
-We'll enjoy a relaxing afternoon of birdwatching or snorkeling in the warm turquoise waters.
-Alongside rangers that patrol the beach, this evening we'll observe turtles swimming ashore to lay their eggs, and we may see tiny hatchlings as they are released into the sea.
+Enjoy a relaxing afternoon of birdwatching or snorkeling in the warm turquoise waters.
+Later this evening, alongside rangers who patrol the beach, observe turtles swimming ashore to lay their eggs—and we may see tiny hatchlings as they are released into the sea.
 Eventually

 to our simple chalets—the only accommodations on the island—knowing we are among very few visitors to savor this rare opportunity.